ocaml/opam/master_changes.md

 ## Release scripts
   * Switch the host of qemu-base-images from gitlab to github [#6510 @kit-ty-kate]
   * Speedup the initial clone of qemu-base-images when missing [#6510 @kit-ty-kate]
+  * Update some of the platforms the prebuilt binaries are built on to Alpine 2.21, FreeBSD 14.3, OpenBSD 7.7 and NetBSD 10.1 [#6510 @kit-ty-kate]

 ## Install script